 The Company has engaged and expects to continue to engage Highmark Residential (formerly Milestone Management), a portfolio company owned by an affiliate of Starwood Capital Group, to provide day-to-day operational and management services (including leasing, construction management, revenue management, accounting, legal and contract management, expense management, and capital expenditure projects and transaction support services) for a portion of the Company's multifamily properties.
 The cost for such services is a percentage of the gross receipts and project costs respectively (which will be reviewed periodically and adjusted if appropriate), plus actual costs allocated for transaction support services.
-During the three and six months ended June 30, 2020, the Company has incurred approximately \$0.5 million and \$1.1 million, respectively, of expenses due to Highmark Residential services in connection with its investments and such amount is included in Rental property operating expenses on the Company's Consolidated \$0.3 million, respectively, of expenses due to Highmark Residential \$0.1 million and \$0.3 million, respectively, of expenses due to Highmark Residential services in connection with its investments and such amount is ended June 30, 2019, the Company incurred approximately \$0.1 million and \$0.3 million, respectively, of expenses due to Highmark Residential services in connection with its investments and such amount is included in Services in connection with its investments and such amount is included in services in connection with its investments and such amount is included in services in connection with its investments and such amount is included in Rental property operating expenses and such amount is included in Rental property operating expenses and such amount is included in Rental property operations.
+During the three and nine months ended September 30, 2020, the Company has incurred approximately \$0.7 million and \$1.8 million, respectively, of expenses due to Highmark Residential services in connection with its investments and such amount is included in Rental property operating expenses on the Company's Consolidated Statements of Operations.
+During the three and nine months ended September 30, 2019, the Company incurred approximately \$0.2 million and \$0.5 million, respectively, of expenses due to Highmark Residential services in connection with its investments and such amount is included in Rental property operating expenses on the Company's Consolidated Statements of Operations